 What is grief coaching?
 It a partnership where the coach creates safe space for

-the client to share their grief no matter where they are on their journey.
+the client to share their emotions and grief no matter where they are on their journey through loss.
 The

 coach helps the client navigate through the wilderness of their grief journey so

 the client can shift from grief to gratitude in the shortest time possible.
 Are you